gskaggs/blog/posts/commencement-speeches.md

 </div>

 <p style="clear: both;"></p>

+> I learned to write by writing.
+I tended to do anything as long as it felt like an adventure, and to stop when it felt like work, which meant that life did not feel like work.

 **Notes:**

 Gaiman didn't go to University.
 He felt the need to write and put himself out into the world.